thomasforth/PESAParser/README.md

 * 2000 to 2005 data is available in Excel table form at https://webarchive.nationalarchives.gov.uk/20101128151454/http://www.hm-treasury.gov.uk/pespub_index.htm.
 We use the 2005 spreadsheet and parse the relevant tables.
 * 2005 to 2010 data is available in database form (Excel format) at https://www.gov.uk/government/statistics/country-and-regional-analysis-2010.
+* 2008 to 2012 data is available in database form (Excel format) at https://www.gov.uk/government/statistics/national-statistics-release-october-2012.
+As far as I know, this is the first release to include HMT Subfunction, capital and current spending separately, and regional breakdowns for England.
 * 2010 to 2014 data is available in database form (Excel format) at https://www.gov.uk/government/statistics/country-and-regional-analysis-2014.
 * 2014 to 2018 data is available in database form (Excel format) at